 Offender management statistics quarterly provide detailed information on offenders held in prison custody and on probation.
 They include detailed breakdowns of the prison population, prison receptions and releases.
 They also cover statistics on adjudications and license recalls.
 Annual statistics for the prison population are released in July and for receptions and releases in April.

-Prison and probation trusts performance statistics include the Annual Prison Digest which provides statistics by prison for escapes, absconds, failure to return from release on temporary licence (ROTL), releases in error, prison crowding, foreign national offender referrals, working in custody, prison earnings, accredited programmes, random mandatory drug testing, incentives and earned privileges, mother and baby units and electronic monitoring.
+Prison and probation performance statistics include the Annual HMPPS Digest, Annual Prison Ratings and Annual Community Performance statistics.
+The Annual Prison Digest which provides statistics by prison for escapes, absconds, failure to return from release on temporary licence (ROTL), releases in error, prison crowding, foreign national offender referrals, working in custody, prison earnings, accredited programmes, random mandatory drug testing, incentives and earned privileges, mother and baby units and electronic monitoring.